gn-04/elefluent-privacy-policy/index.md

 - We do **NOT** sell, trade, or rent your personal information to third parties
 - We do **NOT** use your email address or name for marketing purposes
 - We do **NOT** share your personal information with advertisers or data brokers
+- We do **NOT** share your personal information with other users or any other party.

 ### When We May Disclose Information
 We may disclose your information only in the following circumstances: